CleverCloud/doc.clever-cloud.com/commons/admin-console/ssh-keys.md

 ### Github account and SSH key on Clever Cloud

-If your account is linked to GitHub, a new panel with your GitHub SSH key will appear in the "SSH Key" menu.
+If your account is linked to GitHub, a panel with your GitHub SSH keys will appear in the "SSH Keys" tab.
-So you can add every key via a simple click and you don't have to add it manually.
+You can add any key already present in your GitHub account by clicking on the import button next to it.

 ## Find your SSH key

-You can already have an SSH key and so do not need to generate a new one.
+You may already have an SSH key and so do not need to generate a new one.
 To check if you have one, follow the steps:

 ### Linux and Mac

 1. Wether you use Mac or Linux, open your Terminal application.
-2. Run `$ cd ~/.ssh/` in your Terminal.
+2. Run `cd ~/.ssh/` in your Terminal.
-3. If the folder exists, run `$ ls` and check if a pair of key exists : *id_rsa* and *id_rsa.pub*.
+3. If the folder exists, run `ls` and check if a pair of key exists : *id_rsa* and *id_rsa.pub*.
-   If you can find them, you do not need to generate a new one, simply go to the following "Add you key on Clever Cloud" part!
+   If you can find them, you do not need to generate a new one, simply go to the following "Add your key on Clever Cloud" part!

 <br/>